-The structural model separately identifies the price that voucher schools offer for teacher quality, from teacher quality itself.
-About half (50.8%) of the unexplained variation in private school teacher wages across markets is explained by variation in skill prices, and the remaining half by variation in unobserved teacher quality in private schools.
-Therefore, unobserved teacher quality and the price that voucher schools offer for teacher quality are both important determinants of wages.
+The structural model separately identifies the price that voucher schools offer for teacher skills, from teacher skills themselves.
+About half (50.8%) of the unexplained variation in private school teacher wages across markets is explained by variation in skill prices, and the remaining half by variation in unobserved teaching skills in private schools.
+Therefore, variation in unobserved teaching skills and in the price that voucher schools offer for teaching skills are both important determinants of wage dispersion.